AntonVTR/AntonVTR.github.io/index.md

 # Portfolio
+QA (Automation/Manual)

+Setup release process, integrate tests and guarantee product quality, optimize life circle of the product.
+From zero to end, the result improves the working procedure and life quality.

 I can be the center of gravity and guide a team, at the same time more I love to be a critical thinking team member helping the team to stay on the optimal way during the lifecycle of an app.

 ---